PurpleKingdomGames/indigo-examples/README.md

 It's worth noting that these examples were really put together to aid QA testing - rather than for public consumption.
 For example in a couple of them all the output is actually in your browsers console!
 PR's and suggestions to make them nicer are very welcome.

+An easy way to run the demos it to run `sbt` in the folder, you will then be presented with a welcome message with commands to run all the examples.

 To run any example, do the follow (using lighting as an example):

 ```bash